 Dividends are payments that a company makes to its investors on its outstanding shares.
+They are made up of a company’s profit or retained earnings, in an amount set by a company’s “dividend policy.”
 A company pays dividends on both its common and preferred shares.
-Dividends are made out of a company’s profit or retained earnings and the amount is set by a company’s “dividend policy”.
-Preferred shares have “preference” for dividend payments which means that dividends must be paid to preferred shareholders before any dividends are paid to common shareholders.
+Preferred shares have “preference” for dividend payments, which means that dividends must be paid to preferred shareholders before any dividends are paid to common shareholders.

 Common Share Dividends